Revoa-ux/revoa-app/AI_AGENT_QUICKSTART.md

 ---

 I need you to import products to my Revoa app.
 You'll need to log in first to get the auth token.

+**Asset Hosting:** All images/GIFs/videos are uploaded to the Supabase Storage bucket `product-assets`.
+Use the `upload_image()` function below to upload any local files.
+The function returns the public URL to use in product data.

 **Login to get token automatically:**